CIBI Information

 In 1997, Credit Information Bureau, Inc. was incorporated and transformed into a private entity and became CIBI Information, Inc. CIBI is a provider of information to businesses and individuals.
 The company also supplies compliance reports before accrediting agencies, industry partners and even hiring professionals.

-In March 2016, CIBI Information, Inc. was one of the four credit bureaus and the only local firm accredited by the Credit Information Corporation (CIC) as a Special Accessing Entity.
+In March 2016, CIBI Information, Inc. was one of the three credit bureaus and the only local firm accredited by the Credit Information Corporation (CIC) as a Special Accessing Entity.

 History

 In 1981, Ferdinand Marcos, then President of the Republic of the Philippines, issued a Letter of Instructions No. 1107 mandating the Central Bank of the Philippines to analyze the probability of establishing and funding the operation of a credit bureau due to the disturbing increase of failures on corporate borrowers.

 In adherence to the order, Central Bank of the Philippines organized the Credit Information Exchange System under the department of Loans and Credit.
 It was created to engage in collating, developing and analyzing credit information on individuals, institutions, business entities and other business concerns.
 It aims to develop and undertake the continuing exchange of credit data within its members and subscribers and to provide an impartial source of credit information for debtors, creditors and the public.
 This will also cooperate and guide government agencies in their credit information requirements.